naftali10/Feather-Ananlysis-of-the-Barn-Owl/README.md

 # Feather Ananlysis of the Barn Owl
-This is a semesteral project of mine, made in 2012 during my studies at the Techion - the Israeli Institute of Technology.
+An image-processing semesteral project of mine, made in 2012 during my studies at the Techion - the Israeli Institute of Technology.
 The project won the **Thomas Schwartz award of excellence** - the best project of the semester.
 A video demonstration of the GUI and operation can be found [here](https://www.youtube.com/watch?v=E-JBPmPlk4I).
 ## Abstract